 Thankfully, Bosch is famous for their quietness ratings with noise levels as silent as 38 db's.
 LG dishwashers on the other hand have acceptable levels of noise levels from 44 db to 48 db.
 LG Signature, the luxury model for LG boasts 40 dB operational noise level.

 While LG's dishwasher line is still developing, they currently have about 10 models - all with innovative features.
-LG is producing both standard front control dishwashers as well as hidden control models, with stainless steel, black stainless steel, matte black, and white finishes.
+LG is producing both standard front control dishwashers as well as hidden control models, with stainless steel, black stainless steel.
+LG most recently stoppe making designer colors such as matte black and matte white.

 The LG Studio concept brings artistic design in to your kitchen with upgraded features and unique lines in their dishwashers, refrigerators, cooktops, ranges, ovens, and microwaves.